Best in the world? Why Foster should be calling Razor for help with ABs

 Cameron McMillan lists the winners and losers from the sporting week.

-Ian Foster had to make some tough phone calls last week when he named his first All Blacks squad of the season but he needs to make another one - to Scott Robertson and ask for help.
+Ian Foster had to make some tough phone calls last week when he named his first All Blacks squad of the season but he needs to make another one — to Scott Robertson, and he needs to ask for help.

 Is it too far to call Robertson the best rugby coach in the world?
-He's not exactly doing it with a bunch a rag-tag underdogs but you cannot argue with his record after Saturday's final victory.
+He's not exactly doing it with a bunch of rag-tag underdogs but you cannot argue with his record after Saturday's Super Rugby final victory.
 Six titles in six years.
-He just picked apart and dismantled a Blues side that had earned the honour as title favourites.
+He just picked apart and dismantled a Blues side that had earned the status as title favourites.

-It's making the Foster over Razor decision looking worse with every title - and shaky All Blacks performance.
+It's making the Foster over Razor decision looking worse with every title — and shaky All Blacks performance.
 Robertson has a proven record in the big games which is still lacking from Foster's resume.
-Maybe Robertson has been asked and said no but he should be brought into the All Blacks set-up asap.
+Maybe Robertson has been asked and said no, but NZ Rugby should make it a priority to get him into the All Blacks set-up ASAP.

 He obviously has a brilliant rugby brain and it's wasted between the months of July to January.